Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

 \citet{frHaHoTi07} used this model for denoising images where a large number of pixels are known to be completely black (intensity $0$), which aligns well with the structure imposed by the $\ell_1$ regularizer.

 Akin to the 1D-case, 2D-FLSA~\eqref{eq:29} can also be solved by decomposing its computation into two prox operators~\citep{frHaHoTi07}; formally,

-Thus, to solve~\eqref{eq:29} we merely invoke our $\tvell_{1,1}^{\twod}$ prox operator and then apply soft-thresholding to the results.
+Thus, to solve~\eqref{eq:29} we merely invoke one of the presented $\tvell_{1,1}^{\twod}$ prox operators and then apply soft-thresholding to the results.
 Since soft-thresholding is done in closed form, the performance of a 2D-FLSA solver depends only on its ability to compute $\tvell_{1,1}^{\twod}$-proximity efficiently.
 We can then safely claim that the results summarized in table \ref{tab:2DmethodsComparison} apply equivalently to 2D-FLSA, and so the proposed Douglas Rachford method performs best when reconstruction ISNR is the primary concern.